News desert: Extent

 In 2017, the Columbia Journalism Review released a map of news deserts across the United States.
 It showed that Collin County and Williamson County in Texas, with a combined population of nearly 1.3 million people, were among the largest news deserts in the country.
 Other notable news deserts include Ellis County, Texas and Alamance County, North Carolina.
 Some of those communities, however, may be covered by very small newspapers with a circulation of less than 1% or all-digital news outlets.

 A study in 2018 by the UNC School of Media and Journalism found more than 1,300 news deserts in the United States.
 Of the 3,143 counties in the U.S., more than 2,000 no longer had a daily newspaper and 171 counties, with 3.2 million residents combined, had no newspaper at all.
 People who live in news deserts tend to be poorer, older and less educated than the average American, according to the study.
 As of 2018, more than 90 counties without a newspaper were in the Southern United States, making it by far the largest news desert in the country.

+Medill's 2025 State of Local News report found that the number of U.S. counties with no local news source rose to 212, while 1,525 counties had only one remaining local news source, usually a weekly newspaper.
+Taken together, these counties were home to nearly 50 million people with limited or no local news access.
+The report also found that public broadcasting had become an important fallback in many areas, while digital-only outlets remained concentrated in more urban and affluent counties than the places most vulnerable to becoming news deserts.